 - Introductory Overview of the DNA Barcoding Concept

 - Best Practices and International Policy Considerations

-A university degree in biology (BSc or equivalent) is preferable.
-Clear understanding of key biological principles (e.g., evolution, molecular mechanisms of heredity, DNA structure and function, principles of biological systematics, etc.) is a prerequisite for successful comprehension the course modules.
+Prerequisite(s): A university degree in biology (BSc or equivalent) is preferable.
+Clear understanding of key biological principles (e.g., evolution, molecular mechanisms of heredity, DNA structure and function, principles of biological systematics, etc.) is a prerequisite for successful comprehension of the course.
 Specialized background in molecular biology, collection management, taxonomy, and/or bioinformatics is not required.

 |Discussions (2 x 10%)||20%|

 |Assignments (3 x 10%)||30%|

 College: College of Biological Science

 Centre/Institute: Centre for Biodiversity Genomics - Biodiversity Institute of Ontario